ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/reports-saving-reusing-settings.md

 -->

 ## To create and modify saved settings for all users
 You manage saved settings on the **Reports Settings** page.
-There are two ways to open this page:
+Tuto stránku lze otevřít dvěma způsoby:
 - Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Settings**, and then choose the related link.
 - Open a report, choose the lookup in the **Use default values from** field, and then choose the **Select from full list** action.